 One question has been answered: Is Getting Your Nurse Practitioner Worth It?
 Is it worth getting your nurse practitioner employment contract properly reviewed and negotiated?
-Negotiating a contract so practitioners will have a profitable and productive relationship with your new employer is always worth it.
-The overall goal is to be very confident of the contract details, and that nurse practitioners won’t be hurting yourself in the future with decisions finalized in the contract.
+Negotiating a contract so practitioners will have a profitable and productive relationship with their new employer is always worth it.
+The overall goal is to be very confident of the contract details and that nurse practitioners won’t hurt themselves in the future with decisions finalized in the contract.
 Never settle.
 Know your rights and ensure you keep them.

 Know Your Worth

-As a nurse practitioner you are a valuable asset to any organization.
-Your knowledge and skill is in high demand.
-As a clinic or hospital employee, nurse practitioners contribute to them turning a profit and should be compensated fairly.
+As a nurse practitioner, you are a valuable asset to any organization.
+Your knowledge and skill are in high demand.
+As clinic or hospital employees, nurse practitioners contribute to them turning a profit and should be compensated fairly.